-- Even after 150+ Somerville residents showed up at the meeting to protest it, the Planning Board gave the developers at Assembly Square a waiver from the city ordinance that requires 20% affordable housing in new developments?
+Did you know that a 27-story luxury high-rise apartment is planned for Union Square?
+Or that the City approved over 200 parcels in Union Square to be taken by eminent domain?
+Or that even after more than 150 Somerville residents showed up at the meeting to protest it, the unelected Planning Board gave the developers at Assembly Square a waiver from the city ordinance that requires 20% affordable housing in new developments?

-It took me hundreds of hours at public meetings to learn about these things, but the city communicates just fine when it wants to.
-The city has a state-of-the-art system for notifying citizens about parades and snow emergencies, and we all hear about those.
-When it comes to city business, zoning, and transformational laws that the Board of Aldermen are considering, there’s only silence until after things are decided.
+You shouldn't hear about these things only after they have been approved.
+The city has a state-of-the-art system for notifying citizens about parades and snow emergencies.
+When it comes to important matters that the Board of Aldermen in considering, there is only silence.
 We can do better.

 Accountability & Campaign Finance

 You should have easy and frequent access to your Alderman.
 I live and work in Union Square.
 I will hold frequent office hours and return your phone calls.
 Above all, I believe that holding political office is a public service – not a career.

 I’m not accepting any contributions from real estate developers because I believe your alderman should only work for you.
 Your voice as a resident of Somerville should help define how Somerville evolves, and then the city can find developers who will fit into that vision.